-Within 180 calendar days after the date of our appeal denial letter, you must mail, call, or fax your request for external review to Member Relations at:
+Within 180 calendar days after the date of our appeal denial letter you must call Member Services or send your request for external review to Member Relations in writing (via mail, fax, or online through our website at kp.org).
+If you wish to mail or fax your request, you may send it to us at:

-Kaiser Foundation Health Plan of the Northwest Member Relations Department 500 NE Multnomah St., Suite 100 Portland, OR 97232-2099
+Kaiser Foundation Health Plan of the Northwest Member Relations Department 500 N.E.
+Multnomah St., Suite 100 Portland, OR 97232-2099